Sjord/Sjord.github.io/_posts/2019-05-15-cracking-password-hashes-in-yclas.md

 ## Hash format

 The password hash is a HMAC of the password, with a key configured in the config file auth.php.
-So even though we have obtained the password hash, we still can't crack it since we don't know the `hash_key`, and it is sufficiently complex that brute forcing it is no option.
+So even though we have obtained the password hash, we still can't crack it since we don't know the `hash_key`, and it is sufficiently complex that brute forcing it is not possible.

     hash_hmac("sha256", $password, $config['hash_key']);